Shop With Confidence: FREE Growing & Glowing Promise

 4. Fasteners, including eye bolts and turn buckles for wood posts; and galvanized fence brackets for galvanized fence posts

-1. Secure posts in ground with Fence Post Ready Mix at a depth of 2 feet into the ground.
+1. Secure posts in the ground with Fence Post Ready Mix at a depth of 2 feet into the ground.
 The top height of your espalier should be 6 to 8 feet tall.

 2. Secure 12 to 14-gauge wire spaced 10 inches apart: